FredHutch/ocdo/dasl-src/content/summer-capstone-project.md

 1. Fill out the intake form.

-2. If a good fit, we will meet up to chat and discuss the project and dataset you have in mind.
-We will brainstorm together how it can fit into a 6-week capstone project.
+2. If a good fit, we will meet up to brainstorm how the project can be feasible in a 6 week period, and plan out a more formal proposal together.

 3. We will ask you to fill out a capstone project proposal form.